-For low-level concerns, the school has a policy whereby staff are required to complete a communication note to record these safeguarding concerns.
-These are kept confidentially and shared with the safeguarding lead for monitoring.
+For low-level concerns, the school has a policy whereby staff are required to complete a My Concern entry to record these.
+These are kept confidentially and shared with the safeguarding lead and behaviour lead for monitoring.

 Finally, in accordance with Data Protection Law, some of the school's processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the school's specific directions.